top of page

 Picture credit: Tim Timpson

-Further evidence that the pavilion was still standing is this 1965 (?) photograph of this fairly mean looking Folkestone Town FC team.
+Possibly the latest date photo showing evidence that the pavilion was still standing is this 1965 (?) photograph of this fairly mean looking Folkestone Town FC team.
 It looks like the grass needed cutting between the pavilion and the pitch.

 1965 FFC .jpg

 In 1968 the club adopted the Folkestone F.C. name (‘Town’ was dropped from the club name.) and there was early success under that name with a Kent Senior Cup win.
-Here's a fantastic photo of the winning team with great views of the new bowls club, grandad stand, and main stand:
+Here's a fantastic photo of the winning team with great views of the new bowls club, grandad stand, and main stand: Possibly photographed this direction as the pavilion might have been demolished.

 1969 FFC KSC.gif